AI-Powered Healthcare Data Analysis

 The first step after distributing surveys and collecting all that patient voice information is to mine the data.
 This is the process of extracting the most relevant information and then organizing it in a way that makes it easy to scrutinize for patterns and recurring themes.
 These results can also be scored for positive, neutral, or negative patient sentiments toward a variety of healthcare-specific themes such as medical staff, facility hygiene, patient service, waiting times, etc.

-Using natural language processing for healthcare data analysis
+Using natural language processing for analyzing healthcare data

 One of healthcare’s biggest challenges is being able to search and find relevant information that is spread across a large medical enterprise.
 Especially, because the information is in various types of unstructured data storage.
 Semantic search is a pivotal game-changer in tackling this issue.
 Unlike the now outdated keyword discovery approach, semantic search figures out what a user intends to search when he enters a search query using everyday language.